 - There is no abnormality seen or suspected from a prior examination; and - There is personal or family medical history or additional factors that may increase an individual's risk of breast cancer.

 Supplemental breast examination includes an examination using breast magnetic resonance imaging or breast ultrasound.

-Any combination of In-Network Benefits and Out-of-Network Benefits is limited to 18 Presumptive Drug Tests and 18 Definitive Drug Tests per calendar year.
+Benefits are limited to 18 Presumptive Drug Tests and 18 Definitive Drug Tests per calendar year.